jjlawren/sonos_cloud/README.md

 If you encounter issues playing audio when using this integration, it may be related to one of the following reasons.

+## Device support

+Some device models may not support the `audioClip` feature or will only provide limited support.
+For example, some older models on S1 firmware may not support this feature at all.
+A warning message will be logged during startup for each unsupported device.
+Other speakers (e.g., Play:1 speakers) may support a stripped-down version of the feature which does not overlay the alert audio on top of playing music, but instead will pause/resume the background audio.

 ## Home theater & stereo pair configurations

 A stereo pair will only play back audio on the left speaker and a home theater setup will play from the "primary" speaker.
 This is because of a limitation in the API which can only target a single speaker device at a time.